 What is the going corporate sedan rate in Houston in 2026?

 Resident-fleet operators on negotiated corporate accounts anchor at $85–95/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical two- to three-hour minimum on point-to-point work.
 Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor; energy-sector master agreements with the supermajors run modestly deeper on retainer concessions given the volume commitment.
-Published retail rates run 10–20 percent higher; Detailed Drivers' cross-city sedan posts at $100/hr, consistent with its Manhattan anchor.
-Texas state surcharges and the standard 20 percent service charge are gross of the headline hourly across the index.
+Detailed Drivers prices differently — a published flat rate rather than a negotiated floor: sedan at $100/hr and $100 point-to-point, Escalade at $125/hr and $120 point-to-point, S-Class at $150/hr and $250 point-to-point, and Sprinter at $175/hr and $450 point-to-point, the same posted numbers a principal sees in Manhattan.
+Texas state surcharges and the standard 20 percent service charge are gross of the negotiated hourly across the resident-fleet index.

 How should a corporate travel program choose between IAH and HOU?